linux-china/dotenvx-rs/README.md

 If you use [act](https://github.com/nektos/act) for local GitHub Actions test, please use `act -j dotenvx-demo --secret-file .env.keys`.

+### How to create new `.env` file from `.env.example` file?

+Some applications use `.env.example` file to describe the environment variables, and you should create a new `.env` file from `.env.example` file for local development.

+Now you can use `dotenvx sync .env.example .env` command will create a new `.env` file from `.env.example` file, and the new `.env` file will have the same keys as `.env.example` file with new public key and metadata section.

 ### How to generate shell completion